scaleflex/filerobot-php-library/readme.md

 }
 ```
 # Usage
-List or search file (Lists all files in your Filerobot store.
+List or search files (Lists all files in your Filerobot container.
 You can search by providing a search string.
 Can be recursive.)
 ``` php
 return $this->filerobot->list_file();
 ```